EYE EXAMS in Sherwood Park

 Eye care experts in Sherwood Park recommend you have a complete eye exam every year.

 No matter whom you are or what your age is, a complete eye exam will go a long way towards ensuring that your sight remains clear and healthy.
 A thorough eye and vision evaluation can be performed by , therefore, eye doctor at Aspen Eye Care.
 If you haven't been to the optometrist in more than a year, it's time to book a consultation for an eye exam.

 Every eye exam we conduct includes a free LipiScan™ test, which tests for the presence of Dry Eye Syndrome.
 A totally painless test lasting one minute, Lipiscan can determine whether a patient is suffering from this common eye issue.

 How often do I need an eye exam?

 Your symptoms, personal vision condition and the professional judgment of our Sherwood Park optometrist will often determine the ideal schedule for comprehensive eye testing.
-We generally adhere to the guidelines set by the American Optometric Association (AOA), which state that yearly eye exams are recommended for adults who need vision correction (eyeglasses or contact lenses).
+We generally adhere to the guidelines set by the Alberta Association of optometrists (AAO), which state that yearly eye exams are recommended for adults who need vision correction (eyeglasses or contact lenses).

 When no vision correction is required, all adults should have an eye evaluation performed annually, after age 40.
 The risk of many ocular diseases, such as cataracts and macular degeneration, increases past age 60, and it’s advised to consult with our optometrist about the frequency of your examinations.
 In addition, some health factors, such as diabetes and hypertension, indicate a need for more frequent eye exams; ask your eye doctor for guidance.